 Julia is one of our Assistant Principals.
 She is our Designated Mental Health Lead and is primarily responsible for wellbeing in School.
 Her input on complex matters and training for the pastoral team help ensure that the right care and support is put in place for our students.

 Nominated Safeguarding Governor: Nigel Shepherd

 Nigel is Chetham’s Nominated Safeguarding Governor, as well as a solicitor of some 40 years’ experience, specialising in family law work.
-Throughout his long career Nigel has been committed to helping his clients find an agreed, constructive solution to the issues they face.
-He is a long-standing member of the family justice organisation, Resolution, and is a leading voice in campaigns for a changes to divorce laws to help reduce conflict, particularly for children.
+Throughout his long career Nigel has been committed to helping those experiencing family breakdown to find an agreed, constructive solution to the issues they face with a particular focus on how avoiding conflict benefits children.
+He is a Life Member and twice former national Chair of family justice organisation, Resolution, and was a leading voice in the 30-year campaign for no fault divorce which was finally introduced in 2022.